cwendorf/polyPlot/README.md

 ### Overview

-**polyplot2** offers a modified version of Seier and Bonett's (2011) polyplot, a visualization tool for various distributional summary statistics.
+**polyplot2** is a small R package that offers a modified version of Seier and Bonett's (2011) polyplot, a visualization tool for various distributional summary statistics.

 <a href="https://github.com/cwendorf/polyplot2">
 <p align="center"><kbd><img src="docs/figures/polyplot2CoverImage.jpg"></kbd></p>